PET scans are a type of test that create 3 dimensional (3D) pictures of the inside of your body. PET stands for positron emission tomography.

 You’ll usually have a PET scan in the radiology department as an outpatient.
 These scanners tend to be only in the major cancer hospitals.
 So you might have to travel to another hospital to have one.

 A radiographer operates the scanner.
 It usually takes between 30 and 60 minutes.
 You'll be in the department for a least an hour beforehand as you need dye for the scan.

 PET scans are often combined with CT scans to produce more detailed images.
 These are called PET-CT scans.

 A PET scan can help to:

 - find out how big it is and whether it has spread (stage a cancer)

 - show whether a lump is cancer or not

 - decide the best treatment for your cancer

-PET scans can also show how well a cancer drug is working.
+- show how well a treatment is working

 After you have had treatment for cancer, a CT scan may show that there are still some signs of the cancer left.
 But this may not be active disease.
 It could be scar tissue left over from cancer killed off by your treatment.
 A PET scan can show whether this tissue is active cancer or not.